-The institution recognizes the need for students to voice grievances and to seek resolution to problems, disagreements with faculty/administrators, or interpretations of institutional policy.
-The institution also recognizes the responsibility of the student to express their concerns in a professional and ethical manner.
+CUSOM recognizes the need for students to voice grievances and to seek resolution to problems, disagreements with faculty/administrators, or interpretations of institutional policy.
+CUSOM also recognizes the responsibility of the student to express their concerns in a professional and ethical manner.
 Concerns may involve course grades, promotion, behavioral issues, financial concerns or issues related to external (e.g. COCA, SACS) accreditation standards and procedures.

-For all resolutions and grievances that must be filed in writing, please send the appropriate material to the CUSOM Office of the Dean.
+All grievances must be filed in writing to the CUSOM Office of the Dean.
 All grievance material will be securely maintained on file in the Dean's office and the specific student/employee/faculty file as appropriate to the grievance.

 Each step of the Resolution and Grievance Procedures generally take two weeks to complete, unless otherwise noted.
 Extensions or waivers to this timeframe may be granted on a case-by-case basis.
 Notice of a request for an extension from a student shall be submitted within ten calendar days prior to the deadline.

 Decisions about granting or denying the request for extension shall be communicated to the student via letter within two business days of receipt of the request for extension.
 Likewise, if CUSOM needs to extend a deadline, the Office of the Dean shall provide said notice ten days before the due date.